For WHM version 11.28

 .)
 More information can be found at http://www.proftpd.org

 The spread of a website’s DNS information across the Internet.

 Short for a proxy server

 .
 This server receives requests from users and forwards those requests to other servers.

 The subdirectory, located inside a user’s home directory, that holds the files that make up a website.
 The

 .
 Any files and folders inside of

-are visible over the Internet, unless the website owner specifically protects them with password protection or using the
+are visible over the Internet, unless the domain owner specifically protects them with a password.